ROCm/ROCmValidationSuite/docs/install/installation.rst

 Prerequisites
 ------------------

-RVS has been tested on most of the ROCm supported Linux environments except for RHEL 9.4.
-See `Supported operating systems <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html#supported-operating-systems>`_ for the complete list of ROCm supported Linux environments.
+RVS has been tested on all ROCm-supported Linux environments except for RHEL 9.4.
+See `Supported operating systems <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html#supported-operating-systems>`_ for the complete list of ROCm-supported Linux environments.

 ..
 Note::